-Film Connection apprentice Keith Huff’s Adventures doing the 48 Hour Horror Film Project!
+Film Connection student Keith Huff’s Adventures doing the 48 Hour Horror Film Project!

 Just as the name suggests, the 48 Hour Horror Film Project is much like the now-ubiquitous 48 Hour Film Project, except for its horror theme.
 Entrants are given a character, a prop, and a line of dialogue.
 Then they’re expected to complete all aspects of the film, including post-production, within the allotted 48 hours.
 Working under this super-tight deadline means running a very tight ship and getting everyone where they need to be and doing what they need to do is absolutely essential to the outcome of the project.
 And guess who was up to the task?

 Keith Huff says, “The project was fast, and you had to be prepared.
 My first job was to sign everyone in and to get the location and music release forms organized.
 Then, I was working as Producer/PA.
 I did the jobs that were assigned to me and took initiative to get other jobs done without permission.
 Nobody said anything, so I guessed I was doing everything right.”

 The 48 hour deadline also makes for some truly interesting experiences otherwise unheard of in the filmmaking world.
 Actors had a mere 10 minutes to practice a complicated sword versus torch fight scene.
 Mentor, Herschel Zahnd says, “We had to do the fight scene with a real flaming torch because we didn’t have the time to add flames in post-production the way you usually would in film.
 We were very fortunate since both actors had extensive training in combat, swordplay, and stunt work.
 This allowed us to pull off the scene safely and effectively.
 Even under a time crunch, safety first!”